opencog/opencog/opencog/nlp/aiml/README.md

 ### Rule application
 Having found all of the rules, we now have to run them ... specifically, we have to apply them to the current parse.
 We can do this in one of several ways.
-These are:

-* Create a NEW bindlink, which mashes together both the search for the current parse, and the AIML rule, and generate the resulting output, which then needs to be routed to the chatbot, to be voiced.

-* Since we already know the current parse, we can limit the application of the naive AIML rule to only that parse.
-This requires treating the rule as a kind of PutLink, i.e. of applying it only to a specified set.
+One is to use a BindLink, the other is to use a MapLink.
+The MapLink is sort-of like a BindLink, but it is applied only to its argument set, instead of being applied to the entire atomspace.

+* The BindLink approach requires that the current parse be tagged in the atomspace, and a BindLink created that mashes together the current tag, and the rule to be applied.
+The response(s) are then the result of evaluating the BindLinks.

+* The MapLink approach is similar, except that the rule becomes the body of the apLink, and the current sentence is given as the argument to the MapLink.

+Either approach should work fine.
+Currently, the MapLink approach is being used, for no particular reason other than to see how it compares to a BindLink approach for ease-of-use.

 ### TODO
-* openpsi duallink is returning too much -- should pre-filter the results.
+* OpenPsi duallink is returning too much -- i.e. matches to the action.
+  We really only want matches to the context only.
+* OpenPsi -- our context is a list of words ... perhaps it should be something evaluatable? (according to the strict definition, it should be.)
-* Implement "that" (XXX need examples of how that works, for testing).
+* AIML -- Implement "that" (XXX need examples of how that works, for testing).
-* OpenPsi -- context is a list ... should be something evaluatable???
-* OpenPsi -- SequentialAnd
 * AIML -- thatstar and topicstar not handled.
+* AIML HR extensions -- define a priority level, define a probability of accepting answer.
+* AIML HR -- in a session, never say the same thing twice!

 ### Misc Notes